4 Key Things to think about when buying your first motorcycle

 Comprehensive insurance, as the name implies, offers the most protection, including new motorcycle replacement if your bike is total loss and is less than 24 months old from the original registration, and cover for accidental and malicious damage to your bike.
 Insurance is vital, helping you to gain peace of mind that, after your body is better protected, your investment will be, too.

-If you’re looking for insurance that will cover the basics, Swann Insurance also offers Third Party Fire and Theft insurance, or Third Party Liability cover.
+If you’re looking for insurance that will cover the basics, Swann Insurance also offers Third Party Liability cover.

 We hope you’ve found this guide useful, and please contact us if you have any questions about how Swann Insurance can help you.